lastralab/ArduinoRadar/README.md

 The original code belongs to Dejan Nedelkovski, this is an adaptation for Mac users.

-This is the wiring:
+THE WIRING:

 <img width="989" alt="screenshot 2017-01-31 15 36 43" src="https://cloud.githubusercontent.com/assets/22894897/22487594/3a54d2f8-e7cb-11e6-8dbd-ad94e7cb77a8.png">

-This is the Code for Arduino (fixed):
+CODE for Arduino (fixed):

 <pre>
 <font color="#434f54">//Original code by Dejan Nedelkovski</font>